Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Antithetic MLMC approach for delay equations

-The antithetic scheme below and its analysis extend straightforwardly to settings where $\sigma$ also depends on the law of the process, accounting for the $L$-derivative terms and associated L{\'e}vy areas in an analogous way to the procedure below.
-We avoid these terms as they would add to the already lengthy notation, without providing new mathematical challenges.
-The scheme is directly applicable to equations with delay in the drift $b$.
-The analysis of this case does not follow directly and is left for future work.
+{ Above and in the analysis, we assume that the diffusion coefficient has no law dependence.
+We present the extension of the scheme to the law dependent case below, but for the main part avoid adding to the already lengthy notation.} The scheme is directly applicable to equations with delay in the drift $b$, but the analysis of this case does not follow directly and is left for future work.

 The associated particle system has the form

 with $(W^{i},\xi^{i})$ an independent copy of $(W,\xi)$ for $i \in \mathbb{S}_N$, and